mTaqiii/Alpha-Beta-Prunning-visualizer/README.md

 2. Open the `index.html` file in a browser to run the visualizer locally.

+## How to run it
+1. Clone the repository
+2. Open Alpha Beta Visaulizer.html directly in any modern browser
+3. Use the toolbar to add nodes and connect them, or click "Load Example" for a demo tree
+4. Select the root node, then press "Next Step" or "Run All" to execute the algorithm

 ## Usage

 - Use the controls in the UI to step through nodes.